Buyer's Guide: Selecting the Right Walking Cane

 What to Consider

 Once you've determined that a cane will be most helpful for you, it's time to pick one out.
-To narrow down your search and find the right cane, you'll want to consider the cane type, handle, material and design, height, and weight capacity you would need or prefer.
+To narrow your search and find the right cane, you'll want to consider the cane type, handle, material and design, height, and weight capacity you'll need or prefer.

 Cane Types